ArkadSt/TrueAuth/README.md

 # TrueAuth
-Authentication plugin for Spigot and Paper that I have been developing for my offline-mode Minecraft Server
+TrueAuth is an authentication plugin for Spigot and Paper that I have been developing for my offline-mode Minecraft Server<br/>
 This plugin is a bit different from those authentication plugins that I know.

 ## How it works
 1. When player joins the server, his playerdata is being saved and copied to plugin's folder.
 2. Player appears at spawn or at specified location by default and there is no option for player to appear at his last location, unless his session is active.